Course Policies for the Economics Major and Minor

 Required Math for the Economics Major

-The only Math course required for the Economics major is MATH 1110, which covers differential calculus.
-Successful completion of this course (which means a grade of C or better) is required for admission to the Economics major, and it is a prerequisite for the core Economics courses—ECON 3030, ECON 3040, ECON 3110, ECON 3120, ECON 3130, and ECON 3140 (note that ECON 3130 and ECON 3140 also require MATH 1120 which covers integral calculus).
+Successful completion of MATH 1110 (a grade of C or better) is required for admission to the Economics major, and it is a prerequisite for the core Economics courses—ECON 3030, ECON 3040, ECON 3110, ECON 3120, ECON 3130, and ECON 3140 (note that ECON 3130 and ECON 3140 also require MATH 1120).

 For admission to the Economics major, credit for MATH 1110 must appear on your Cornell transcript.
 There are many ways to get credit for MATH 1110, including placement credit (see the Math Department's Advanced Placement for Calculus page.)